Law of the European Union: Banking, monetary and fiscal policy

 Banking, monetary and fiscal policy is overseen by the European Central Bank, member states, and the EU Commission.
 This is vital for European society as it affects the human rights to full employment, to fair wages, housing, and to an adequate standard of living.
 When the Eurozone and common currency of the euro was established, there was no political agreement to develop a full EU fiscal policy (i.e. tax and spending), so that governments would pool money and lend to countries in trouble, because it was thought that wealthier member states should not have to subsidise poorer member states.
 However, there was planned to be a common central bank, which would aim to have common interest rates.
 The ECB, based in Frankfurt, controls monetary policy that underpins the euro.
 Member states also have central banks (such as the Bundesbank, Banque de France, Banco de España), and these 19 Eurozone member state central banks have a duty to act compatibly with ECB policy.
 The ECB has an executive board with a president, vice president and four other members, all appointed by the European Council by qualified majority, after consulting the European Parliament, and the Governing Council of the ECB.
 The Governing Council is made up of the ECB executive board and member state central banks using the euro, they have 8 year terms, and can be removed only for gross misconduct.

-The European Central Bank is meant to maintain "price stability" and full employment, but it has not yet used its monetary policy powers to make banks divest the fossil fuels that cause inflation, to prevent escalating wage inequality, or escalating housing prices.
+The European Central Bank is meant to maintain "price stability" and full employment, but it has not yet used its monetary policy powers to make banks divest from the fossil fuels that cause inflation, to prevent escalating wage inequality, or escalating housing prices.

 The European Central Bank's 'primary objective... shall be to maintain price stability.
 Without prejudice to that objective, it shall support the general economic policies in the Union', such as 'balanced economic growth and price stability, a highly competitive social market economy, aiming at full employment and social progress, and a high level of protection and improvement of the quality of the environment.'
 There are three main powers to achieve these goals.
 First, the ECB can require other banks to hold reserves proportionate to their type of lending.
 Second, it may lend money to other banks, or conduct 'credit operations'.
 Third it may 'operate in the financial markets by buying and selling' securities.
 For example, in Gauweiler v Deutscher Bundestag a German politician claimed that the ECB's purchase of Greek government debt on secondary markets violated TFEU article 123, which prohibits directly lending money to member state governments.
 The Court of Justice rejected that the ECB had engaged in 'economic policy' (i.e. fiscal transfers) rather than monetary policy decisions, which it was allowed to do.
 So far the ECB has failed to use these powers to eliminate investment in fossil fuels, despite the inflation that gas, oil and coal cause given their price volality in international markets.